xfroggy/scheduling-companion/README.md

 $ npm start

 Runs the app in the development mode.
-Open http://localhost:3000 to view it in the browser.
+Open http://localhost:3000 to view application in the browser.

 ## Authors